Making Connections: Implementation and Integration

 - Advocacy (AV): Students will demonstrate the ability to advocate for personal, family, and community health.

-Links to the National Sexuality Education Standards
+Making Connections to the National Sexuality Education Standards

-Connections to Common Core Standards and Other Academic Curriculum Standards and Benchmarks
+Making Connections to Common Core Standards and Other Academic Curriculum Standards and Benchmarks

 The United States Department of Education encourages each state and community to set academic standards for students to improve student performance.
 Standards define what students should know and be able to do at specific points in their schooling.